-Research on acupuncture to treat a variety conditions which commonly occur in the geriatric population.
-However, the 2018 AHRQ systematic review and 2021 and 2022 surveillance update on noninvasive nonpharmacologic treatment for chronic pain found low to moderate strength evidence for treatment of chronic low back pain, chronic neck pain and fibromyalgia and the authors found insufficient evidence for other common pain conditions.^{226,227} There are a number of studies with contradictory results due to methodological diversity and clinical variability.^{228,229,230,231} Future high-quality primary studies that draw on all clinically relevant outcomes are needed.
+There is a large body of research on the use of including high-quality systematic reviews and evidence-based practice guidelines that support the use of acupuncture to treat a variety of reduce pain and improve function for conditions which commonly occur occurring commonly in the geriatric population, including lower back pain, 164,165,166,167,168,169,170,171 osteoarthritis, 172,173,174,175,176 chronic shoulder pain, 177,178,179,180 chronic neck pain, 181,182,183,184 chronic headache, 185,186,187 non-specific musculoskeletal pain, including myofascial pain syndromes, 188,189,190 and post-surgical pain.
+191,192 However, the 2018 AHRQ systematic review and 2021 and 2022 surveillance update on noninvasive nonpharmacologic treatment for chronic pain found low to moderate strength evidence for treatment of chronic low back pain, chronic neck pain and fibromyalgia and the authors found insufficient evidence for other common pain conditions.
+There are a number of studies with contradictory results due to methodological diversity and clinical variability.
+193,194,195,196 Future high-quality primary studies that draw on all clinically relevant outcomes are needed.

-There is evidence that function and/or pain improvements from acupuncture persist beyond the course of therapy for specific chronic pain conditions^{232,233} with one meta-analysis finding only a small decrease, approximately 15%, in treatment effect at one year.234 When use as a complementary treatment for chronic pain, acupuncture has been shown to decrease the usage of opioids.235 There is also evidence that acupuncture-reduces opioid consumption after total knee arthroplasty236 and reduces post-surgical opioid-related side-effects.237 Acupuncture is considered safe and is well-tolerated with a low risk of adverse effects.^{238,239} Across trials, adverse events associated with acupuncture were few in number with the most common complaints being pain at the needling site and muscle soreness that resolved soon after the treatment session ended.240 studies specify a particular type of massage, such as Tai Massage or Swedish Massage.
-In addition, manual therapy and massage may be used in tandem or specified as individualized treatment modalities.
+There is evidence that acupuncture consistently improves function and/or pain improvements from acupuncture persist beyond the course of therapy for specific chronic pain conditions^{197,198} with one meta-analysis finding and that the effects of acupuncture persist over time, with only a small decrease, approximately 15%, in treatment effect at one year.199 When use Strong evidence exists for acupuncture as a complementary treatment for chronic pain, acupuncture has been shown to decrease the usage of opioids.200 There is also evidence that acupuncture is effective in reduces opioid consumption after total knee arthroplasty201 and reduces post-surgical opioid-related side-effects.202 Studies have shown that opioid use was reduced significantly after using integrative medicine (IM), which combines pharmacological and complementary and alternative medicine (CAM), including acupuncture.203 Multi-modal treatment is recommended, particularly in community dwelling populations.^{204,205} being pain at the needling site and muscle soreness that resolved soon after the treatment session ended.208